-Hard boxes with thousands of fasteners and a front port of entry are not feline-friendly.
+Hard boxes with thousands of fasteners and a front port of entry are not cat-friendly.
 It figures this is the typical carrier sold at most discount and big box stores or the kind you can borrow from your neighbor.

-Once at the vet, for example, as you easily remove or open the top of the carrier, the fearful kitty deserves the right to stay in the bottom portion of the carrier if necessary.
+Once at the vet, as you easily remove or open the top of the carrier, your fearful cat deserves the right to stay in the bottom portion of the carrier if necessary.

-The absurd conundrum of the cat box is hilarious.
-At home, you can’t get the cat into the box.
+- At home, you can’t get the cat into the box.
 You become distressed.
 You are out of breath.
 You may look like the victim of a home invasion when all is said and done.

-Then, when you finally arrive at the vet, your cat won’t come out of the box.
+- Then, when you finally arrive at the vet, your cat won’t come out of the box.

-Once the exam is over, you sit back and think, Ah hah!
-Now let’s watch the professionals wrangle kitty back into the box.
+Once the exam is over, you sit back and think, “Ah ha!
+Now let’s watch the professionals wrangle my kitty back into the box.”

 But no. Kitty walks right in.
 No blood, sweat or tears.
 Kitty looks snug as a bug in a box.
 Clearly, kitty prefers the box to the exam table.
 You can go home now.

 How many of you take your cat for joy rides?
 The answer is not too many.

-Tigger deserves to be acclimated to the car gradually.
-On his appointment day, it would be great if there were no extraneous stops for coffee, picking up kids from school or carpooling.
-Tigger deserves a designated driver and an upgrade to first class.
+On your appointment day, it would be great if there were no extraneous stops for coffee, picking up kids from school or carpooling.
+Your pet deserves a designated driver and an upgrade to first class.